michaelgpearce/shared_should/README.md

         context "with a rentable book" do
             # when share_should "be available for checkout" is executed, @book will have rentable equal to true
-            use_should "be available for checkout".when("rentable") { @book.rentable = true }
+            use_should("be available for checkout").when("rentable") { @book.rentable = true }
         end

         context "with a purchasable book" do
-            use_should "be available for checkout".when("purchasable") { @book.purchasable = true }
+            use_should("be available for checkout").when("purchasable") { @book.purchasable = true }
         end
     end

 ### Parameterizing Shares

 Shared functions can also be parameterized using block parameters.
 This can be done for shared setups, shoulds, and the setups and shoulds contained within a shared context.
-The value passed to the declared shared function is the return value of the <tt>with</tt> parameterization block.
+The value passed to the shared function is the return value of the <tt>with</tt> parameterization block.
 The below example parameterizes a shared setup.

     context "Book" do
         share_setup "for an in-stock book" do |rentable|